sharetribe/flex-docs/src/docs/howto-content/article-blog/index.md

 You have now created your main article collection page.
 Next, you will create a few article pages with your actual article content.
-If you were creating a marketplace about cottages, you could first write articles with the following page URLs:
+If you were creating a marketplace about cottages, you could first write articles with the following page IDs:

-- /p/history
+- history
-- /p/packing-list
+- packing-list
-- /p/amenities
+- amenities

 You can create these article pages in a similar manner to how you created the collection page.
 Depending on the design of your pages, you